Juniper/contrail-controller/specs/security_draft_mode.md

-   In that case, Contrail clones concerned security resources, as a child of the scoped dedicated policy management resource and it marks the security resource as *'to delete'*.
+   In that case, Contrail clones concerned security resources, as a child of the scoped dedicated policy management resource and it marks the security resource as *'pending delete'*.

-   All modifications on that *'to delete'* resource should be forbidden.
+   All modifications on that *'pending delete'* resource should be forbidden.

    Later, if the user decides to not remove the resource, the only way to do that is to revert all pending modifications.